starwarsfan/shadow-control/README.md

 # Installation

-Install **Shadow Control** using HACS is recommended.
-To do so, add https://github.com/starwarsfan/shadow-control as custom repository to HACS.
-Search and download **Shadow Control** within HACS.
+**Shadow Control** is a default HACS integration, so you can install the integration by searching for it within HACS.
 After that, restart Home-Assistant and add the integration.

 # Configuration